grafana/writers-toolkit/docs/sources/writing-guide/topic-types/index.md

 Concepts answer the question "what is it?".
 When readers read concepts, they are learning about a feature.
 Use concepts to help the reader understand a technology, before they start using it.

-The information in the topic supports the user in completing related tasks, and it and can include the following types of content:
+Concepts can include the following types of content:

 - Feature overviews with descriptions of the benefits and clearly defined terms that are specific to Grafana
 - Architectural diagrams that help users understand system components